 They’re a staple at nearly every holiday get-together.
 But don’t let that keep you from enjoying these classic cookies all year long.

 How to Make Peanut Butter Blossoms

-1. Preheat oven to 350 degrees F.
+1. Preheat.
+Preheat the oven to 350 degrees Fahrenheit.

 Tips & Tricks to Make the Best Peanut Butter Blossoms

 - Don’t substitute different sugars.
 Using three distinct sugars is what makes these the BEST cookies!
 Brown sugar adds moisture and chewiness.
 Confectioners’ sugar creates a smoother texture and helps prevent overspreading.
 White sugar sweetens the recipe.
 The result?
 A nice thick, sweet, chewy cookie.

 - Chill the dough.
 When making cookies, it’s always better to chill the dough for at least 30 minutes before forming them into balls and baking.
 Doing so will help solidify the dough so that it’s easier to scoop and shape.
 It also prevents the cookies from over-spreading.

 - Unwrap and freeze the chocolate kisses while the cookies bake.
 That way, they won’t melt as you press them into the hot cookies.

 - Use 1-inch dough balls.
 This size provides the perfect cookie-to-kiss ratio.
 A small cookie scoop works perfectly for this.